Who should fill out the scholarship application?

 When are scholarships awarded?

-The normal scholarship awarding cycle for returning students starts in May and continues through June for the upcoming academic year.
-However, there are a few scholarships that are awarded outside of the normal cycle.
+The normal scholarship awarding cycle for continuing, returning, and transfer students starts in May and continues through June for the upcoming academic year.

-Scholarship awarding for incoming students may start in January and could continue through May and June.
+Scholarship awarding for first-year, incoming students may start in January and could continue through May and June.

-Will I be notified if I received a scholarship?
+How will I know if I receive a scholarship?

 Only scholarship recipients are notified.
 These notifications are sent to the student's PSU email address and are typically sent in July for the upcoming academic year.

-I received notification that I am a recipient of a scholarship.
-Where do I find the amount I was awarded?
+I received notification that I received a scholarship.
+Where do I find how much I was awarded?

 All scholarships and awards will post to your LionPATH account and you are able view the amount there.